dtcaciuc/conecerto_scoreboard/README.md

 ### Runtime

-You must have Elixir 1.17 & Erlang/OTP 27 installed to build the scoreboard.
+You must have Elixir 1.17 & Erlang/OTP 27 installed to build Scoreboard.

 ### Notable dependencies